Planning and Development

 Much of our coastline has been developed and therefore altered since European settlement.
 However, areas of significant remnant vegetation still exist in pockets along the coast.

 The plant communities feature a diverse variety of plant species – most of which are highly adapted to survive in the soil and climatic conditions characteristic of our seaside environment.
-They are particularly tolerant to salt, wind, infertile soils and the hot, dry conditions.
+They are particularly tolerant to salt, wind, infertile soils, and hot, dry conditions.

-We strongly encourage the use of local indigenous plants in creating water-wise gardens, as they are perfectly suited to our soil and climate; thrive without additional water; don't require fertilizers or pesticides; and provide a natural habitat for indigenous birds, fauna, insects and reptiles.
+We strongly encourage the use of local indigenous plants in creating water-wise gardens, as they are perfectly suited to our soil and climate; thrive without additional water; don't require fertilizers or pesticides; and provide a natural habitat for indigenous birds, fauna, insects, and reptiles.
+For more information about environmentally-friendly gardening, see our Green Living Gardens section.

 A weed is any plant that grows where it is not wanted.
 Unfortunately, introduced species form a significant proportion of our coastal vegetation, and not only include plants that have been introduced from overseas, but also native species from other regions of Australia.